-The course follows a structured path through the concepts of animal disease and consists of 15 units of study, all of which you should complete.
+The module follows a structured path through the concepts of animal disease and consists of 15 units of study, all of which you should complete.
 They make up the following five modules.

 Section 1 Veterinary Pathology

 Disease causes the malfunction of an animal’s homeostatic mechanisms.
 This malfunction is demonstrated in the alteration of the physiology, and thus the cellular structure of the animal, which in turn leads to pathological changes that can be observed and recognized.
 The first two units of the course will consider the pathological changes that can occur in the body.

 Section 2 Immunology

 This module goes on to look at how the body defends itself against the agents that can cause disease, including both the specific and non-specific mechanisms of defence.

 Parasites affect animals in different ways: some cause diseases while others affect production and productivity of farm animals.
 In this module you will learn about parasites that are of veterinary importance, their life cycles and how to control parasitic infections.

 In this module you will look at infectious agents that can cause disease and the relevant mechanisms involved in this process.
 You will also gain an understanding of how to isolate and identify micro-organisms in order to confirm clinical diagnosis.